blakefrank/mybots/README.md

 Starting with the search.py file, the evolution of ten parallel hill climbers occurred successively.

-Here is a higher up overview of what is going on
+Here is a higher up overview of what is going on:

+Random seed = 3

 ![Assignment 8 -1](https://user-images.githubusercontent.com/86979153/224610453-9d058c7b-adb7-4313-bef5-b6658bb6a9d5.jpg)